 About One River School

 Founded by Matt Ross in September of 2012 “one river” west of New York City, One River School of Art + Design has embarked on a mission to transform art education in America.
-Today, our innovative program teaches thousands of students in eight schools across five states with many more openings on the horizon.
+Today, our innovative program teaches thousands of students in ten schools across six states with many more openings on the horizon.

 One River School has developed a proprietary method for teaching art and digital design programs to students of all ages in a state of the art facility.
 Our process allows students to have more fun, make inspiring artwork, develop new friendships and grow their art making skills along the way.

 Our exhibition program has become a national taste-maker for emerging artists across the country.
 We present the most current, and compelling artworks in our school galleries.
 Inevitably, our exhibition series supports working artists and our mission to create more awareness for contemporary art.

 THE ONE RIVER STORY

 In 2011 Founder Matt Ross began research into art programs across the United States and a pattern emerged.
 In most metropolitan areas, there was an abundance of art schools in the city centers but virtually none in the nearby suburbs.